Veluga/Thalia-Backtesting-Tool/FinData/databaseAdaptorSpec.md

 --- delete functions will delete associate data (deleting asset class deletes all assets, deletes all values) [because there should never be assets in a class that isnt in the asset class table]

 --- can totaly compare ISO strings of dates

+---  All transaction in SQLite are SERIALIZABLE, because SQLite controls concurrency via a database-wide read-write lock, so that there can only be one writer at a time